 - Miramar Golf Club, 56 children

-The 1916 census listed the population of Wellington as 95235, deaths in Wellington attributed to the influenza were 795 which gave Wellington a death rate of 7.9 per 1000.
-This rate was slightly higher than Auckland but well below the death rate found in other North Island Locations which was as high as 43 per 1000.
-It would be optimistic to believe that the work carried out by the Ordnance Corps in establishing emergency hospitals contributed to Wellingtons low death rate.
+The 1916 census listed the population of Wellington as 95235, deaths in Wellington attributed to influenza were 795, which gave Wellington a death rate of 7.9 per 1000.
+This rate was slightly higher than Auckland but well below the death rate found in other North Island Locations, which was as high as 43 per 1000.
+It would be optimistic to believe that the work carried out by the Ordnance Corps in establishing emergency hospitals contributed to Wellington’s low death rate.

-The Ordnance men were not immune to the effects of the Influenza, and at one stage 7O men were laid up with influenza, placing extraordinary demands onto the very much reduced staff.
-Private Frederick William Maynard, a 35-year-old Ordnance Soldier, died as a result of the complications caused by Influenza on the 28 November.
+The Ordnance men were not immune to the effects of the Influenza, and at one stage, 7O men were laid up with influenza, placing extraordinary demands onto the very much reduced staff.
+Private Frederick William Maynard, a 35-year-old Ordnance Soldier, died due to complications caused by Influenza on 28 November.

-By December 1918, the influenza epidemic was under control, and the crisis has passed with the emergency hospitals progressively shut down.
-Much of the credit for the successful setting up and management of the emergency hospitals can be placed directly on Major McCristell and his team from the New Zealand Army Ordnance Corps.
+By December 1918, the influenza epidemic was under control, and the crisis had passed with the emergency hospitals progressively shut down.
+Much of the credit for successfully setting up and managing the emergency hospitals can be placed directly on Major McCristell and his team from the New Zealand Army Ordnance Corps.